 Graduate Mentor Scheme

-Graduate mentors—usually Merton MCR members, though in some subjects graduate students from other colleges—are available to provide supplementary, subject-specific academic support to Merton undergraduates.
+Graduate mentors - usually current Merton postgraduate students, though in some subjects postgraduate students from other colleges - are available to provide supplementary, subject-specific academic support to Merton undergraduates.
 This can include:

 - Advice on essay planning